Get to Know Your Reporter: Elly Yu, Senior Reporter at LAist

 I’m local to Southern California.
 I grew up in San Gabriel Valley and attended the University of Southern California.
 I left California for graduate school in New York but I’m now back in my hometown.

-I’ve been a journalist for more than ten years, having reported in Atlanta, Washington DC and now, here.
+I’ve been a journalist for more than ten years, having reported in Atlanta, Washington DC and now, back in LA.
 Before being on the early childhood beat at LAist, I was on the station’s investigative team, covering healthcare, COVID-19 and immigration-related issues.

 The term, journalist, is an all-encompassing one.
 For instance, a reporter who goes out in the field is a journalist but so are editors, producers and other roles who aren’t necessarily in the field or on air.
 I’m out on the field as a reporter but I have an editor on my team to help with the development of my stories.